Safety Profile

 Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time.

-Cytokine Release Syndrome Treatment Algorithm
+CRS Treatment Algorithm

 CRS is managed clinically according to the following algorithm.1